The San Andreas, San Francisco Area

 San Andreas Fault, San Francisco AreaTake a day trip to see California's most famous geologic feature in the San Francisco area!

-Why Go?The San Andreas fault is one of the rare places on earth where you can see and touch a tectonic plate boundary.
+Why Visit the San Andreas Fault?The San Andreas fault is one of the rare places on earth where you can see and touch a tectonic plate boundary.
 Most are under the oceans, but this one is right in Northern California's back yard!
 To see another as distinct as this, you'd have to go to New Zealand, Iceland, Israel, or Turkey.

 On this trip, the scenery alone is worth every penny!